Rovas payment processor

 Step 2 — Webhook (immediate payment)

 Upon completion of the payment process (card or Chron), Rovas calls your webhook URL server-to-server via POST with a JSON body (Content-Type: application/json), before redirecting the buyer.
-The payload includes event and delayed so you can use the same endpoint and handler as for Step 3 bank-transfer webhooks (see event / delayed below).
-Your response code determines whether the buyer is sent to your callbackurl or shown an error.
-Bank transfers do not trigger this webhook — see the delayed flow instead.
+The payload includes event (always payment-completed here) so you can use the same endpoint and handler as for Step 3 bank-transfer webhooks — route on event only.
+Your response code determines whether the buyer is sent to your callback_url or shown an error.
+Bank transfers do not trigger this webhook at checkout — see the delayed flow instead.

 Rovas uses an HTTP client timeout of 5 seconds for this POST (it does not wait indefinitely).
 Rovas does not queue automatic retries for this immediate webhook; implement activation logic that is idempotent on token so a duplicate delivery would not double-grant access.
 The synchronous bank-transfer "payment completed" POST (after a transfer settles) uses the same timeout and is only attempted once per order.